Best USB-C Card Readers for Mac

 With no need to install any drivers, and a handy LED indicator light, he Cable Matters USB 3.1 type-C dual slot card reader is as simple and straightforward as it gets.

-"During our SD card tests, the Cable Matters reader had a read speed of 81 MB/s and a write speed of 70 MB/s.
-When we tested the unit with a microSD card, it had a read and write speed of 81 MB/s and 64 MB/s respectively."

-Due to the lack of Cable Matters USB 3.1 type-C dual slot card reader is smaller than both the Transcend and IOGEAR, making it even easier to carry around!
+Due to the lack of Compact Flash slot, the Cable Matters USB 3.1 type-C dual slot card reader is smaller than both the Transcend and IOGEAR, making it even easier to carry around!
+Plus, it costs even less than the other too, starting at around $12.

 SanDisk Extreme Pro SD UHS-II USB-C card reader